-This is an awesome lake in North Carolina to visit.
-Pier fishing is a popular pastime here, try your hand at angling or simply watch for the catch of the day.
-The paths are easy to walk and there are plenty of boating opportunities out on the water as well.
+It is a fantastic lake in North Carolina to visit.
+Pier fishing is a popular pastime here; try your hand at angling or watch for the catch of the day.
+The paths are easy to walk, and there are plenty of boating opportunities out on the water as well.

 Take the kids to Kaleideum

 The Kaleideum is a family-friendly place with plenty of fun for everyone.
 The downtown branch was previously the Children’s Museum of Winston-Salem, and the north branch was previously SciWorks.